zinebelouarradi/gitlab-merge-mate/README.md

 # gitlab-merge-mate

-A chrome extension to simplify access to GitLab merge requests and projects.
+Vanilla JS chrome extension to simplify access to GitLab merge requests and projects. :)

 Preview: